Jobs and Workflows

 When a command that invokes a workflow is executed (deploy, undeploy, check, discover and run) a job is created and run.
 Running a job entails these steps:

-YAML parsed and merge directives are processed
+YAML parsed and merge directives are processed, including converting Python DSL code to TOSCA YAML.

 Schema is validated and model instantiated.
 The command will exit if there are errors.